joshuarwood/dvdpy/README.md

 This project is intended to be an educational tool showing Python users how to control LG/Hitachi GDR-8164B drives over USB on Linux systems.
 Users can explore basic IO operations as well as Linear Feedback Shift Registers (LFSRs) and Cyclical Redundancy Checks (CRCs).
 Windows support may be added in the future, but beware that Windows 11 may not support all features given that these are very old IDE drives.

-Given its intent as an educational tool, this code favors readability over speed.
+This code favors readability over speed due to its educational purpose.
 You can likely find faster alternatives elsewhere.

 # Requirements